 To maintain the health and safety of our clients and our team, we have made the transition to offer telehealth services.
 Currently, the option for face-to-face sessions is at the discretion of individual clinicians.
 The Happy Minds management team is regularly monitoring community transmission rates and Queensland Health directives.
 As such, the availability of face-to-face sessions can be changed at any time.

 How can I access a psychologist with social distancing rules?

 Health services, including psychology services, are able to provide services through telehealth options.
-Telehealth sessions can be provided via telephone or videochat (e.g. via FaceTime, Coviu or Zoom platforms organised by your psychologist).
+Telehealth sessions can be provided via telephone or videochat (e.g. via FaceTime, Skype or Zoom platforms organised by your psychologist).

-Face to face sessions are no longer offered at this time unless under exceptional circumstances agreed to by your psychologist.
-These circumstances might include issues like domestic and family violence, court-mandated attendance, etc. If a face to face session is to proceed, this requires clients to observe hand hygiene practices when arriving, to sit 1.5m from others, and to avoid close physical contact.
+If a face to face session is scheduled, this requires clients to observe hand hygiene practices when arriving, to sit 1.5m from others, and to avoid close physical contact.
 We ask that child clients attend with only one adult if possible.
 Please leave siblings and older caregivers at home to reduce risks.
 As part of our coronavirus response plan, therapy rooms are cleaned after each session and the entire premises are given a thorough clean every day.

 More information about Telehealth sessions can be found on this tip sheet from the Australian Psychological Society.

 Am I eligible to use Telehealth for my session?